Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cashtokens-tutorial-1.md

 4. Go back to Cashonize and input this address into the text box.
 5. Click the “Transfer Auth” button.
 This will pop up a message that says the authbase of your tokenID has been transferred to the address you entered on Cashonize for this purpose.
 6. Visit your Electron Cash wallet again and go to the **Coins** tab.
 (If it’s not visible, go to the **View** menu \> Show Coins.)
 Find the address you just used to transfer your authbase to.
 It should now have an “Amount” next to it, probably 0.00001 BCH (1000 satoshis).
 7. Right-click on the address and click “Freeze Coin.”
-Your token’s authbase is now frozen.
+Your token’s authbase is now frozen in Electron Cash (only).

 ###### Understanding AuthBase